A: It's not really known how long DVDs will last,

 A: We have a simple

-form.
+order form.
 If this doesn't work or isn't helpful, just

-email me and I'll help you personally.
-Include your postal
+help you personally.
+Include your postal address, and any

 Q: I don't want the tapes returned once I have the transfers.

-A: We always recommend that you do take tapes back, just to be on the
+A: We always recommend that you do take tapes back,

-safe side, however I can dispose of tapes if you are really sure.
+just to be on the safe side, however I can dispose of tapes if you are

-If you've paid for return post already and then change your mind and
+really sure.
+If you've paid for return post already and then

-decide not to take them back, then the postage charge will already
+change your mind and decide not to take them back, then the postage

-about £1 per kg.
-Tapes are disposed of around two weeks after the
+cost is generally about £1 per kg.
+Tapes are disposed of

-work has been sent, or earlier if you tell me that you are happy for the
+around two weeks after the work has been sent, or earlier if you tell

 Q: How quick is the turnaround?